abhishekDhami/KnowledgeBase_NodeApi/README.md

 To support backend Functionality of KnowledgeBase application

 # Local Setup
-  1.Clone the code in local.
+  1. Clone the code in Local

   2. Provide Environement details:
     *Either you can create .env file at root directory or you can mention in System Environments*